 Every two years, the Program in Islamic, Turkish, and Near Eastern Studies sponsors a Summer Term course, held in Morocco.

-Each year, the Program convenes a major international conference held in France.
+Each year, the Program convenes a major international conference.
 The annual conference is designed to address, in depth, important topics relating to Islam, the Middle East, and the Near Eastern world.
 The conference brings together top undergraduate and graduate students, as well as leading faculty from around the world.
 In partnership with the Peter Lang academic press, the proceedings are published for international distribution.
 The Program partners with a number of international universities, including: St. Anthony College of the University of Oxford, Regent’s Park College of the University of Oxford, the University of Edinburgh, the American University of Cairo, Bogazici Univerisity in Turkey, Al Akhawayn University in Morocco, Gadjah Mada Univeristy in Indonesia, and Lasalle University in Manila; domestic partners include The College of New Jersey and the University of Delaware.
 A distinguished Board of Scholars advises the Program and helps to set the theme and to select the participants for each conference.

 Visiting and Exchange Faculty and Guest Speakers

 The Program is strongly committed to establishing an international network of like-minded scholars.
 The network serves as the fulcrum that organizes a range of scholars to deliver lectures, carry our seminars, and engage in collaborative research as part of the Program’s book series.